If You Intentionally Hurt Someone In Colorado, You Face Serious Pain Yourself

 Occurred during the commission of, or flight from, certain serious felony offenses;

-Involved the use of a weapon and caused serious bodily injury;
+Involved the use of a weapon and caused the serious bodily injury;

 Created a grave risk of death and resulted in injury; or